Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_REDBrick.rst

 Connect the completed holder to the uprights:

 * Insert two 6mm bolts into the bottom side of each of the two uprights.
-* Fasten the MakerBeam Corner Brackets on the holder to the bolts with two lock nuts each.
+* Fasten the MakerBeam Corner Brackets on the holder to an upright with two lock nuts each.

 .. image:: /Images/Kits/kit_camera_slider_red_brick_step7_350.jpg
    :scale: 100 %